astreum/whitepaper/README.md

 Indexers are incentivized to cache objects by earning retrival fees for returning objects instead of storage provider's id.

-An indexer also earns a commission for facilitating a put contract and indexing.
+An indexer also earns a commission for facilitating a put contract and indexing the underlying data.

+The standard put contract is for a period of 3 months.

-A delete contract can be made directly to a blockchain validator and refunded the contract's remainder period.
+A delete contract can be made directly to the validator route and refunded the contract's remainder period.

-Storage pricing mechanism will involve the available protocol space.
+Storage `Solar` cost will involve the available protocol storage space.

 Proof of Space-Time staking.